samtecspg/mason/README.md

 Swagger ui for registered operators can then be found at: `http://localhost:5000/api/ui/`

-You can access additional mason commands by shelling into the running docker container and running them via:
+You can access additional mason commands by shelling into the running docker container and running them via docker_attach script:

 ```
 ./docker_attach